solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 each block in the reward distribution phase.

 Once all rewards have been distributed, the balance of the `EpochRewards` account MUST be reduced to `0` (or something has gone wrong).
-For safety, Any extra lamports in `EpochRewards` accounts will be burned after reward distribution phase, and the SysVar account will be deleted.
+For safety, any extra lamports in `EpochRewards` accounts will be burned after reward distribution phase, and the SysVar account will be deleted.
 Because of the lifetime of `EpochRewards` Sysvar coincides with the reward distribution